Award is College Football’s Premier Scholar-Athlete Honor

 Pokes Prepare for First Full-Padded Practice of Spring on Wednesday

 Personal: The son of Maureen and Ralph Kiely, he is the eldest of four children.
 He has twin sisters, Ciara and Jessica, and a younger brother, John.
 Kiely was also recruited by Army, Kansas and Northern Illinois.
-He is pursuing a degree in marketing at UW.
+He is graduated with a degree in marketing at UW in the spring and is pursuing a degree in management.